 He joined JPMP from Flatiron Partners.
 With his partner, Fred Wilson, Colonna launched Flatiron in August 1996.
 Flatiron became one of the most successful, early-stage investment programs.

 During his tenure with Flatiron, Colonna was responsible for the firm’s investments in companies such as Geocities Inc. and Gamesville Inc. Colonna joined his first venture firm, CMG@Ventures L.P. in February 1995 as a founding partner.
 CMG@Ventures was the first “Internet-specific” venture firm.

 The recipient of numerous awards and a compelling speaker on topics ranging from leadership to starting businesses, Colonna has been named to Forbes ASAP’s list of the best VCs and Worth’s list of the 25 most generous young Americans.
-A graduate of Queens College, Colonna lives in Port Washington, New York.
+A graduate of Queens College, Colonna lives in Boulder, Colo.